Oshijo

 Nearby spots

-Oshi Castle Ruins ・Gyōda City Local Museum
+Oshi Castle Ruins – Gyōda City Museum

-Oshi Castle Ruins ・Gyōda City Local Museum
+Oshi Castle Ruins – Gyōda City Museum

-Oshi Castle has been counted as one of the 7 famous castles in the Kanto region; it was built in the civilization years of the Muromachi period.
-It is known as an “Uki-jō (Floating Castle)” as it is said to have endured the flooding of Ishida Mitsunari during Toyotomi Hideyoshi’s suppression of Kanto.
-This story has been modeled for the movie “Nobō-no-Shiro (The Floating Castle)”.
-As of now, it has been listed as one of the 100 famous Japanese castles.
-The “Oshijyō Gosankaiyagura (Oshi Castle Three Story Turret)” was torn down during the Meiji period and was rebuilt in 1988, with the inside being an exhibition room of the local museum; the whole view of the city can be seen on the top floor.
+Oshi Castle is one of seven famous castles in the Kanto region, built during the civilization years of the Muromachi period.
+It is known as an “Uki-jō (Floating Castle),” as it is said to have endured the flooding of Ishida Mitsunari during Toyotomi Hideyoshi’s suppression of Kanto.
+The story of this castle was the model for the movie “Nobō-no-Shiro (The Floating Castle).”
+It is currently listed as one of Japan's Top 100 castles.
+The “Oshijyō Gosankaiyagura (Oshi Castle Three Story Turret)” was torn down during the Meiji period and rebuilt in 1988, with the inside turned into an exhibition room of the local museum, and a view of the entire city can be seen from the top floor.

 Tourist Information Center Buratto ♪ Gyōda